andyk8872/p5-ecommerce/README.md

 ***
 ### Code and Tutorials
 ### (A number of projects from Code Institute Peer Code Review were sourced.)
-* In general Code Institute walkthrough project "Boutique Ado" was used as the template with customizations especially the additional models with additional useage of django, python, styling and other.
+* In general Code Institute walkthrough project "Boutique Ado" was used as the template with customizations in areas such the models and templates as outlined in the corresponding features section.
 * [Peer code review/Code Institute(Dee68)](https://github.com/Dee68/pp5/) - To see how the README.md file was structured.
 * [Peer code review/Code Institute(Gustav Naslund)](https://github.com/GurraNasan/dragons-nest-gaming) - To visualise an eccomerce website and its stucture.